(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Moab Hiking Trails Outside the National Parks

 Fortunately, there are many incredible hikes found outside the parks too, where you’ll find some great contenders for the best hiking in Moab.
-We hit these trails with as many as 7 kids with us on each hike, and they helped make sure these trails were good for options for kids.
+We hit these trails with as many as 7 kids with us on each hike, and they helped make sure these trails were good options for kids.

 Tips for Hiking in the Desert